dea1j/Mini-sticker-store/README.md

 # Mini Sticker Store

-## This is just a mini website showing demonstrating how an eCommerce site works, ie adding items to cart, with the option to purchase.
-It was built with vanila JavaScript.
+A vanilla Js project demonstrating how an eCommerce cart works.